Diamondbacks vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- Arizona has a record of 10-9, a 52.6% win rate, when it's set as an underdog of +115 or more by sportsbooks this season.
+- Arizona has gone 12-8 (winning 60% of its games) when it has played as moneyline favorites of -115 or shorter.

-- The Diamondbacks have an implied victory probability of 46.5% according to the moneyline set for this matchup.
+- Based on this matchup's moneyline, the Diamondbacks' implied win probability is 53.5%.

-- Arizona and its opponents have gone over the total this season in 25 of its 51 opportunities.
+- Arizona has had an over/under set by oddsmakers 52 times, and have combined with opponents to go over the total in 25 of those games (25-24-3).

-- The Diamondbacks have an against the spread mark of 2-2-0 in four games with a line this season.
+- The Diamondbacks have a 3-2-0 record against the spread this season (covering 60% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.